 As much as 20% of the population (1 in 5 people) have a disability.
 In 2016, that would equate to approximately 4,500 Clemson students and 1,000 Clemson employees.
-These numbers are only expected to increase as Clemson strives to enroll more students, hire more employees, and support a diverse and inclusive campus community.

 Finally, Clemson has a legal obligation under the Rehabilitation Act of 1973 and the Americans with Disabilities Act to ensure that its facilities, tools, and resources are accessible.
 For more information, please visit Clemson’s legal obligations page.